Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Spatially inhomogeneous systems: Cholesteric-filled channel geometry

 which corresponds to a uniaxial boundary condition with the leading director aligned along the $x$-axis.
 Here $s_+$ is prescribed as in \eqref{eq:s+} for a given temperature.
 We could work with a different order parameter for $\mb Q_0$, but such choices would only lead to quantitative changes in the results.

 The equilibrium/physically observable cholesteric configurations are modelled by minimizers of the cholesteric free energy, subject to the imposed boundary conditions in \eqref{planar}.
-The effective cholesteric free energy is the sum of the elastic energy and the homogenized bulk energy, which captures the effects of the suspended NPs.
+We take the effective cholesteric free energy to be the sum of the elastic energy and the modified bulk energy, which captures the effects of the suspended NPs.
+This is a formal approximation wherein we formally replace the collective effects of the suspended NPs by the modified bulk energy without any rigorous convergence analysis, in the dilute limit.
 The effective free energy per unit area is given by ~\cite{wright1989crystalline,fukuda2010cholesteric,han2022uniaxial}

 where $L_1$ and $L_2$ are material-dependent elastic constants ~\cite{de1971short,stephen1974physics,alexander2006stabilizing} and $2\pi/q_0$ is the preferred cholesteric pitch.
 The derivatives of $\mb Q$ are defined by $(\nabla\cdot \mb Q)_i = \partial_j Q_{ij} $ and $(\nabla\times\mb Q)_{ij}=\ep_{ikl}\partial_kQ_{lj}$; the functions $f_b(\mb Q)$ and $f_{hom}(\mb Q)$ are defined in Section~\ref{sec:homo}.
-The first two terms in \eqref{cholesteric_energy} are the elastic energy density in \eqref{eq;ldgenergy} and if $q_0 = 0$, then \eqref{cholesteric_energy} reduces to the LdG energy for nematics.
+The first two terms in \eqref{cholesteric_energy1} are the elastic energy density in \eqref{eq;ldgenergy} and if $q_0 = 0$, then \eqref{cholesteric_energy1} reduces to the LdG energy for nematics.
 Indeed, the second (twisting) term distinguishes cholesteric phases from nematic phases.

 We rescale $z$ with $H$, $\mc F$ with $L_2/H$ and introduce the non-dimensional parameters $\eta = L_1/L_2$ (elastic anisotropy coefficient), $\sigma = 2q_0 H$ (inverse of scaled pitch) and $\lambda = H^2 C/L_2$ (measure of confinement), along with those defined at the end of Section~\ref{sec:homo}.
 The non-dimensional cholesteric free energy can then be written as